 While a pulmonary hypertension cough can be dry, you may have additional symptoms of pulmonary hypertension, such as:

 Another member commented, “My voice isn’t hoarse.
-It’s more like I need to clear it but can’t.”
+It’s more like I need to clear it, but can’t.”

 The treatment for your cough depends on how severe it is.
 The decision to stop your current medication and start another should be shared with your healthcare provider.
 Consider how severe your cough is.
 ACE inhibitors are known to reduce your risk of dying from heart-related illness.

 Switching to an ARB may not eliminate the risk of developing a cough.
 Even though ARBs don’t increase bradykinin like ACE inhibitors, about 3 percent of people develop a cough while taking ARBs.
+The rate of cough in people taking ARBs is lower than the risk in people taking ACE inhibitors.

 Beta-blockers are another type of blood pressure medication.
-They can be used to treat many heart conditions such as heart failure, heart attack, heart rhythm problems, and chest pain.
+They can be used to treat many heart conditions, such as heart failure, heart attack, heart rhythm problems, and chest pain.
 Beta-blockers can decrease your blood pressure and heart rate by blocking the effect of the hormone epinephrine (also called adrenaline) on the heart muscle and blood vessels.

 Calcium channel blockers can cause gastroesophageal reflux disease (GERD), where acid from your stomach flows up your esophagus and into your mouth.
 The acid can cause a dry cough.
 It’s possible to have a cough from acid reflux even if you don’t feel a burning sensation.
 You may notice that a cough caused by calcium channel blockers may be worse after a meal.